tguild/vehicle_signal_specification/README.md

 element.

-The ```enum``` element is an array of values, all of which must be specified in the emum list.
+The ```enum``` element is an array of values, all of which must be specified in the enum list.
 This signal can only be assigned one of the values specified in the enum list.
 The ```type``` specifier is the type of the individual elements of the enum list.